DinoBirdosaurus/odin-recipes/README.md

 - forgot to commit early and often and forgot to include additional files in the git message
 - Self reminder: figure out how to escape the "git commit message section" I kept running into
 - I completely forgot about 'git push'.
 Don't forget 'git push'
+- Forgot the " again at the end of git commit -m ""
+- Don't forget to save edits before committing